lumeland/lume.land/plugins/multilanguage.md

 </html>
 ```

-Note that the attribute `lang` will be inserted automatically to the `html`
+Note that the attribute `lang` will be inserted automatically in the `html`
 element if it's missing.

 ### Create a language switcher menu

 If you want to include the links to the other translations, this plugin also
-create the variable `alternates` with all alternative pages.
+creates the variable `alternates` with all alternative pages.
 This is an example
 in nunjucks:

 <lume-code>